Knights of Glory

 Any caster who has mastered the ritual may choose to substitute orichalcum for crystal mana when contributing to it.
 Every 2 ingots of orichalcum spent counts as 1 crystal mana when contributing to the ritual.

-The summoned Eternals fight with the appearance of great bravery and civility; they are cordial to mortal soldiers, although a little distant.
+The summoned soldiers fight with the appearance of great bravery and civility; they are cordial to mortal soldiers, although a little distant.
 They engage mercilessly, with great ferocity, and seem to take an almost unholy joy in challenging and defeating any enemies.
 They will happily engage in tourneys or honour duels with mortal champions, but they lack a sense of consequences - duels often end in death, or maiming, unless their opponents are very clear on the rules.
-The Eternal forces are also disinclined to stealth, ambush or other guerrilla tactics preferring to face their opponents head-on.
-They love to fight other Eternal forces - they will single out groups of shadow warriors, crystal warriors or especially grim legionnaires unless explicitly ordered otherwise, and even then they chafe under such restrictions.
+They are also disinclined to stealth, ambush or other guerilla tactics preferring to face their opponents head-on.
+They love to fight other forces summoned from the realms - they will single out groups of shadow warriors, crystal warriors or especially grim legionnaires unless explicitly ordered otherwise, and even then they chafe under such restrictions.

 Eleonaris receives a full report from her troops when they return to her, and if they are mistreated, betrayed or misused in some fashion she is likely to swear vengeance against the perpetrators.
 On the few occasions in the past when this has happened, she has called a truce with both her perennial rival Jaheris and her more occasional sparring partner Hayaak the gryphon-king and enlisted both of them in seeking revenge on those who have dared to betray her trust.